dmackinnon1/portia/README.md

 # portia
 An interactive version of the classic 'Portia's Caskets' logic puzzle.
+See this [blog post](http://www.mathrecreation.com/2017/12/constructing-portias-caskets.html) for additional details.

 ## Generating puzzle data